AriFordsham/GHCWiki/building/preparation/windows.md

 1. Run `stack setup` to get GHC and MSYS2, then `stack install alex happy` to get the tools.
 (This means step IV can be skipped.)

-To start a MinGW shell, run `stack exec mintty` from Command Prompt.
-Immediately afterwards, run `unset GHC_PACKAGE_PATH` in the MinGW shell to avoid complaints from Cabal.
+To start a MinGW shell, run `stack exec --no-ghc-package-path mintty` from Command Prompt.
+The `--no-ghc-package-path` flag is necessary to avoid complaints from Cabal.

 ## II.
 Upgrading packages in MSYS2